barryclark/jekyll-now/_drafts/Hack-School-Session-1.md

     color: white;
 }
 ```

 If you remember, the `#navbar a` selector picks out all anchor tags within the `#nav` div.

 // TODO final image

 ### Other Stylistic Changes

 Your webpage is about done!
-But… maybe it’s not looking quite how you want it to.
+But maybe it’s not looking quite how you want it to.
 Here’s a few topics that might give you inspiration to make your webpage your own!

 * Fonts.
 In your body selector you can change your entire webpage’s font.
 * Margin/padding to make things more pretty.